revant-io/cdk-cost-limit/README.md

 This library includes an [Aspect](https://docs.aws.amazon.com/cdk/v2/guide/aspects.html) and a collection of [AWS CDK Level-2 Constructs](https://docs.aws.amazon.com/cdk/v2/guide/constructs.html#constructs_lib).
 They deploy additional resources on your AWS account in order to:
 - compute in real-time your current spending amounts
-- update resources when they should not incur additional costs (because budget has been reached)
+- update resources when they should not incur additional costs because budget has been reached (e.g. Lambda Functions reserved concurrency is set to 0 to prevent further invokes)

 All additional resources provisioned by this library are detailed in the [catalog documentation](./docs/constructs.md#per-service-level-2-constructs).